Hisashi Namekata: Titles and other championships

 Namekata has been the challenger for a major title twice, but was unsuccessful both times.
 His first appearance was in 2013 when defeated Yasumitsu Satō to become the challenger to Yoshiharu Habu for the 54th Ōi Match, but he ended losing to Habu 4 games to 1.

 Namekata has won two non-title shogi tournaments.
 He won the 14th Quick Play Young Professionals Tournament tournament for top shogi professionals under the age of 30 for the year 1995 and the 1st Asahi Cup Open for the year 2007.

 Awards and honors

 Namekata was awarded the Japan Shogi Association Annual Shogi Awards for "Best New Player" in 1995 and "Best Winning Percentage" in 1998.

 Year-end prize money and game fee ranking

 Namekata has finished in the "Top 10" of the JSA's year-end prize money/game fee rankings four times since turning professional: ninth in 2008 with JPY 20,680,000 in earnings, seventh in 2013 with JPY 18,210,000 in earnings, sixth in 2014 with JPY 20,900,000 in earnings, and fifth in 2015 with JPY 26,890,000 in earnings.

+JSA director

+Namekata was elected to the Japan Shogi Association's board of directors as a non-executive director in June 2023 and re-elected as such to another two-year term in June 2025.